"The art work opens up in its own way the Being of beings. This opening up, i.e., this deconcealing, i.e., the truth of beings, happens in the work.

 In the art work, the truth of what is has set itself to work.
 Art is truth setting itself to work."

-As an art historian my interests are in the field of contemporary visual arts and culture: art and the concept of temporality, rituality and the notion of subjectivity.
-I am also interested in pedagogical methodologies and strategies in art education.
+My research interests are in the fields of ancient and postmodern philosophy, contemporary visual arts and culture: ritual, embodiment and the epistemological force of art; pedagogical methodologies and strategies in arts and culture education.

 During my studies in Bulgaria, Italy, Denmark and the Netherlands I have been engaged with academic discourses that address urgent issues of the current society, such as globalisation and intercultural relations; bioethics and technological development, and the consequences for culture and society.
 I focus on topics, such as constitution of subjectivity and post-humanist perspectives on identity and agency, while continuing my research on the importance contemporary artistic practices have on cultural and socio-political processes.

 My MA thesis from Leiden University offers a perspective on contemporary visual arts as a space of transformation, which is also my current academic research.

 I offer an investigation of contemporary art through the viewpoint of Plato’s notion of χώρα (chôra), which opens up a different perspective towards art and helps to better understand its role in society in the context of our technologically invested life.
 By proposing a different entry into the western world’s binary logic of rationality, and by putting forward an ontological vision, art as χώρα enables the space for a transformation—an experience and consequently a consideration of novel modes of existence of the political body of present-day western society.

 Who Am I?
 The Self through the viewpoint of Yoga and the Arts (Elephant Journal/Omflow, Dec.
 2020)

 It Won’t Be Long Now, Comrades!
 (Framer Framed Magazine, Oct.
 2017)

 ‘The Space of Chora.
 A perspective on Contemporary Art’ (Leiden Repository, July 2017)